jdespradel/SecurityIncident2/README.md

-# <h1>Security Incident #2</h1>
+# <h1>Security Risk Assessment</h1>

 <h2>Description</h2>
-In this project, I created a security incident report based on one of the Google Cybersecurity Certificate example scenarios:
+In this project, I created a security risk assessment based on one of the Google Cybersecurity Certificate example scenarios:

 You are a security analyst working for a social media organization.
 The organization recently experienced a major data breach, which compromised the safety of their customers’ personal information, such as names and addresses.
 Your organization wants to implement strong network hardening practices that can be performed consistently to prevent attacks and breaches in the future.